History of Crystal Palace F.C.: Two administrations, recovery and promotion (1998–2013)

 The 2009–10 season began with the club in financial uncertainty after failing to pay bonuses to former players, as well as money owed to Bristol City for the transfer of Australian international midfielder Nick Carle twelve months before.
 The Football League placed a transfer embargo on Palace in early August, which was lifted near the end of that month.
 However, it was only another three weeks before a second embargo was put into effect, this time due to an unpaid portion of a transfer fee owed to Ipswich Town for striker Alan Lee.
-The financial problems came to a head at the end of January 2010, when the club was placed into administration by creditor Agilo Finance, and Brendan Guilfoyle of the P&A Partnership was appointed administrator to take over the day to day running of the club.
+The financial problems came to a head at the end of January 2010, when the club was forced into administration by a creditor called Agilo Finance.
+The P&A Partnership and its representative Brendan Guilfoyle, were appointed administrators, and took over the day to day running of the club.
 Star players soon departed including Victor Moses who was sold to Wigan Athletic, and manager Neil Warnock also left at the beginning of March to take over the helm at QPR.
 Paul Hart was appointed caretaker manager along with former Palace players Dougie Freedman and John Pemberton returning to the club as assistant and first team coach respectively.
 Before administration, the Eagles appeared to be building towards a run for the play-offs, but the ten-point deduction the club suffered as a result, turned the season into a battle against relegation.
 Survival was only achieved on the final day, with a memorable 2–2 draw at Sheffield Wednesday, who were demoted to League One instead of Palace.
 Following the end of the season, Freedman replaced Hart as temporary manager and the club emerged from administration owned by a consortium of wealthy fans called CPFC 2010.
 The consortium praised the efforts of the Palace fans who led a campaign which helped secure the freehold of Selhurst Park by putting pressure on Lloyds Bank to sell the ground back to the club.